The Order of St John

 St John Ambulance in Queensland dates back to 1889.

-St John Qld established the History and Heritage Committee during its centenary year in 1989 to conserve and maintain its historical records, memorabilia and a small library.
+St John Ambulance Queensland established the History and Heritage Committee during its centenary year in 1989 to conserve and maintain its historical records, memorabilia and a small library.
 The History and Heritage Committee aims to maintain this information for future generations.

 Assistance can be given to members of the public undertaking research.
 Individuals may also contact the Historian / Archivist to clarify information about relatives who were former members of St John.

-St John Qld welcomes donations of significant items relating to its history in Queensland, and around the world.
+St John Ambulance welcomes donations of significant items relating to its history in Queensland, and around the world.